AcoAlexDev/Aco-JUCE-CMake-Template/README.md

 ├── JUCE 7.08<br>
 └── JUCE 8<br>

+This prevents plugins from automatically using the latest JUCE version (if updated in this folder), which can lead to crashes or system changes caused by JUCE updates.

 ### Juce Namespace
 By default, building enables the JUCE namespace.
 To prevent this, I added a variable 'USE_JUCE_NAMESPACE' in CMakeLists.txt you can toggle to 'OFF'